ignaprados/ComplexNumbersOperations/README.md

 # Complex Numbers Operations
-Python program that make operations with complex numbers.
+Python program that make operations with complex numbers, and then generate a graph.
 <br><br>
 Creator: Facundo Pedaccio.
 <br><br>